maasglobal/maas-schemas/README.md

 ```

 After that, documentation will be available in Markdown format in docs/ folder
-and in HTML formats in _docs/ folder.
+and in HTML format in _docs/ folder.

 ## JavaScript API